radiantearth/stac-spec/extensions/eo/README.md

 #### full_width_half_max (FWHM)

-This is a common way to describe the size of a spectral band.
-It is the width, in micrometers (μm), of the bandpass measured at a half of the maximum transmission.
-Thus, if the maximum transmission of the bandpass was 80%, the FWHM is measured as the width of the bandpass at 40% transmission.
+Along with `center_wavelength`, this is a common way to describe a spectral band.
+It is the width, in micrometers (μm), of the band measured at a half of the maximum transmission.
+Thus, if the maximum transmission of the bandpass was 80%, the FWHM is measured as the width of the band at 40% transmission.

+Another simple way to describe spectral bands is by a min and max wavelength (i.e., 0.50um - 0.60um).
+Assuming the band is a "top-hat filter" (i.e., it goes straight from 0% to it's maximum) than `center_wavelength` is simply the halfway point between the min and max, while the `full_width_half_max` is just the distance between them (max_wavelength - min_wavelength).

 #### Common Band Names